opacity-black/CAFormer/README.md

 # Introduction
 ![img](./imgs/framework.png)

-The framework of CAFormer is shown in the above figure.
+The official implementation of the paper [Cross-modulated Attention Transformer for RGBT Tracking]().

+# device
+We train and test our model on two Nvidia 2080ti GPU.

 # Train